pre + post care guidelines

 • Avoid AHAs and Retinols for at least 3 days post treatment

 Note: Trans Epidermal Water Loss is a common temporary side effect and could leave you feeling dry through the first week.
-Moisturize as frequently as necessary to avoid a dry sensation.
+Moisturize frequently to avoid a dry sensation.
 Hydrate!
 The more you moisturize the better your results will be.

 • With superficial peels, there is no down time.
 You can go back to work immediately.
 You just have to keep the skin cool and calm and out of direct sun as it heals.
 Depending on the treatment, this timeframe ranges from 3-10 days.